networknt/light-doc/content/en/service/oauth/service/client.md

 ### Extended Client Type

-Above are standard client types defined in the specification and we have added another two client types to control which client can issue resource owner password credentials grant request or customized grant types and which client will receive by-reference tokens or by-value tokens.
+Above are standard client types defined in the specification.
+We have added another two client types to control which client can issue resource owner password credentials’ grant requests or customized grant types, and which client will receive by-reference tokens or by-value tokens.

 * trusted

-These clients are marked as trusted and they are the only clients that can issue resource owner password credentials grant type.
-For API management team, please make sure that trusted client is also confidential and the client and resource must be deployed and managed by the same organization as this flow is not as secure as authorization code and client credentials flows.
+These clients are marked as trusted and they are the only clients that can issue the resource owner password credentials grant type.
+For the API management team, please make sure that trusted clients are also confidential.
+The client and resource must be deployed and managed by the same organization as this flow is not as secure as authorization code and client credentials flows.

-When using customized grant types, the client must be marked as trusted as these grant type normally makes a lot assumptions and might not be working at the same security level as authorization code and client credentials grant types.
+When using customized grant types, the client must be marked as trusted as these grant types normally make a lot of assumptions and might not be working at the same security level as authorization code and client credentials grant types.

 * external

 For some of the organizations, it is not comfortable to send a JWT to a third party client, user's device or browser.
 In this case, the client can be registered as external client type and the token issued to the client will be just a UUID.
 Once the requests come back to the corporate network, a BFF can go to the AS to exchange the by-reference token to a JWT.
 A BFF client id can be registered as well optionally so that the AS can authorize only one client can send request to exchange the opaque token to a JWT.

 The client type designation is based on the authorization server's definition of secure authentication and its acceptable exposure levels of client credentials.
 The authorization server does not make assumptions about the client type.

 A client may be implemented as a distributed set of components or services, each with a different client type and security context (e.g., a distributed client with both a confidential server-based component and a public browser-based component).
 In this case, the client should register each component or service as a separate client.

-In a microservices architecture, a service might call other services to fulfill its request, in this case, it should register itself as a service and a client.
+In a microservices architecture, a service might call other services to fulfill its request; in this case, it should register itself as a service and a client.
 That means the owner needs to follow both service on-boarding and client on-boarding processes.

 ### Client Profile